UKHomeOffice/drt-db-migration/README.md

 When Importing LHR data from Prepord, we saw the tool run out of memory.
 I had found the following bash script helpful.

+You will need to create an assembly jar by running `sbt assembly`.

 ```bash
 #!/bin/bash
 Echo "Go for a long coffee break"